michalizydo/scONT/README.md

 https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/AshkenazimTrio/HG002_NA24385_son/latest/
 https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/AshkenazimTrio/HG002_NA24385_son/CMRG_v1.00/

 The HG002 data obtained from Oxford Nanopore Technologies was analysed for SNVs using Clair3 (clair3-run.sh).
 Calls were split into substitutions and small IN/DELs (filterIndelSub.py).
-Further, calls were filtered for those encompassing 5 or more
+Further, calls were filtered for those locations covered by 5 or more reads (..).
+Calls supported by at least 2 reads were selected ()